Anis Ben Slimane: 2021–22

+Sheffield United

+On 13 July 2023, Ben Slimane signed for recently promoted Premier League club Sheffield United on a three-year contract, taking the number 25 jersey.
+It was reported that the club had triggered his release clause which saw them pay under £1 million up front, with performance-related add-ons potentially increasing the transfer fee.
+On 12 August, he made his competitive debut for the Blades in a 1–0 league loss against Crystal Palace.
+He made 15 league appearances during the season as the club was relegated back to the EFL Championship after one year in the top flight.

+Ben Slimane scored his first goal for Sheffield United on 13 August 2024 in an EFL Cup tie against Wrexham.

+Norwich City

+On 30 August 2024, Ben Slimane signed with EFL Championship club Norwich City on a season-long loan, with an option to make the move permanent upon the completion of certain criteria.
+The following day, he made his competitive debut for the Canaries, replacing Forson Amankwah at half-time in a 1–0 league win away over Coventry City.
+He scored his first goal for the club on 26 November in a dominant 6–1 league victory over Plymouth Argyle, managed by Wayne Rooney.

+On 14 January 2025, Norwich City activated a clause in Ben Slimane's loan agreement, making his move from Sheffield United permanent for an undisclosed fee.
+He signed a long-term contract after contributing two goals in 21 league appearances during his loan spell.

 International career

-Slimane has represented the Denmark national under-19 football team, as well as the Tunisia national under-20 football team.
+Ben Slimane has represented the Denmark national under-19 football team, as well as the Tunisia national under-20 football team.

-On 1 October 2020, Slimane was called up to Mondher Kebaier's senior Tunisia squad for the two friendlies against Sudan and Nigeria.
+On 1 October 2020, Ben Slimane was called up to Mondher Kebaier's senior Tunisia squad for the two friendlies against Sudan and Nigeria.
 He scored in his debut, the third goal in a 3–0 win over Sudan.

-Slimane was called up to the Tunisia squad for the 2022 World Cup in Qatar on 14 November 2022.
+Ben Slimane was called up to the Tunisia squad for the 2022 World Cup in Qatar on 14 November 2022.
 On 22 November 2022, he made his debut in a major tournament in Tunisia's opening World Cup game against his country of birth, Denmark, starting in the 0–0 draw at Education City Stadium.